This page outlines how to create the key technical components required for distributing your container image product with Google Cloud Marketplace.

 If you have trouble accessing either of these APIs, contact your Partner Engineer.

-Tag and push images
+Tagging and pushing images

 Choose your Container Registry staging repository path.
 It is recommended that your repository follow the structure